joanna2028/PLANETARY-DAO/README.md

 # Global-Digital-Jurisdiction-of-Planet-Earth-

-# VISION OF THE PROJECT:
+# VISION OF THE PROJECT

-PLANET EARTH DAO - GLOBAL DIGITAL JURISDICTION (WHOLE BLOCKCHAIN PLANET EARTH)
+PLANET EARTH DAO -  Global Digital Jurisdiction

-8Billion PEOPLE + NATION DAOs + Company DAOs --> All in same ledger.
+8 Billion PEOPLE + NATION DAOs + Company DAOs → All in the same ledger.

+# DESCRIPTION OF THE PROJECT

-Different Blockchain Mechanisms for:
+Different Blockchain mechanism for,

-1. Citizens --> Proof of Personhood
+Citizens → Proof of Personhood
-2. Nations DAOs --> Proof of Nation DAO
+Nations  → Proof of Nation DAOs
-3. Company DAOs --> Proof of Company DAO
+Companies → Proof of Company DAOs

+INTERPLANETARY ID SYSTEM →  Planetary ID wallets

-*  INTERPLANETARY ID SYSTEM --> Wallet for people --> Planet Earth NFT Passports --> Planetary Citizens.
+Planet ID wallet for people → Planet Earth NFT Passports → Planetary Citizens Planet ID wallet for Nations  …..         ( WORK IN PROGRESS )

-*  NATION DAOs ID System --> Wallet for Nations......

-*  COMPANIES DAOs ID System --> Wallets for companies.....

-# DESCRIPTION OF THE PROJECT:

-New whole Planet Earth Blockchain --> Global Planet Earth Digital Jurisdiction --> Proof of Personhood, Proof of Nations, Proof of Companies, Proof of NGOs...

-New Wallet ID Interplanetary System --> Planet Earth Identity Wallet —> Global NFT Passports (Storage on IPFS) (PRIVACY MATTERS - Zero Knowledge Proof)
+Planet ID wallet for Companies …….  ( WORK IN PROGRESS )

-New Web Browser extension of the wallet and Mobile app to allow people, companies, Nations to interact with PLANET EARTH DAO.
+New web browser extension & mobile app to allow People - Nations - Companies to interact w/ PLANET EARTH DAO.

-ETHereum is becoming Proof of Stake

-Comments -->
+# PROBLEM

+Scale Ethereum

+→ Ethereum is left behind.

 Proof of Stake is inherently a plutocracy that makes the rich richer.
-We prefer democracy.
-Digital Democracy.
+I prefer democracy - Digital Democracy.

-Blockchain has NO personhood, so you can't have 1 person = 1 vote.
+Ethereum Blockchain has NO personhood, so you can't have 1 person = 1 vote.
 You can have 1 unit of money = 1 vote, which is plutocracy, not democracy.

-Blockchain just blindly executes rules.
+Ethereum Blockchain just blindly executes rules.
 The rules (that are effectively a monetary policy) are still written and approved by people, but these people aren't elected officials, but an oligarchy of developers and plutocracy of miners.
 And with Proof of Stake, the same happens with validators.
 POS is terrible.

-Anybody who has capital to do so<< can turn that capital into influence (through staking or mining).
-That is the definition of plutocracy.
-If it wasn't anyone, we'd be talking about aristocracy, etc.
+Anybody who has capital to do so<< can turn that capital into influence (through staking or mining).That is the definition of plutocracy.
+If it wasn't anyone, we'd be talking about aristocracy..

 Blockchain is the best invention ever since the internet.
-(It has existed for 13 years) --> I built the first whole PLANET EARTH blockchain.
+(It has existed for 13 years) -->Yes

-All people, companies and Nations States in the same ledger.

-3 differents mechanism of Blockchain:

-Proof of Person
-Proof of Nation DAO
-Proof of Company DAO

-Private Sector + Public Sector + Civil Society

-All of them into the PLANET EARTH DAO
+But we have to move forward & fast → We don’t have time to waste → because of that I built →

+#SOLUTION

+Planet Earth DAO  and its respective protocols,

+Global Taxation Protocol
+Interplanetary ID system - Global NFT Passports Planetary ID wallets

+To build  --> Global Government

-Some core use cases of Blockchain of Planet Earth:
+Some core use cases of Planet Earth DAO

-- Land registry
+Land registry
-- Transparent gov spending
+Transparent gov spending
-- Automated taxation
+Automated taxation Global Tax
-- UBI
+UBI

+Some core use cases of Planet Earth NFT Passports

+Voting
+Taxation
+Border crossing
+Medical records

+(or you could get a loan, or purchase a house, etc…  all you do in your Nation but worldwide)

+Planetary ID wallets → Digital Identity Wallets  (  Decentralized Identity )

+Citizens
+Nations States
+Companies

+We are building with Consensys

+*A digital identity wallet enables a user to establish relationships and interact with third parties in a trusted manner.
+It is a piece of software, which helps you to stay in control of your messaging, security, health records, privacy, purchases etc…

+“DECENTRALIZE IDENTITIES GIVES INDIVIDUALS CONTROL OVER THEIR OWN IDENTITY SO THAT THEY CAN DECIDE HOW THEIR PERSONAL INFORMATION IS SHARED AND ACCESSED, ENABLING TRUSTED INTERACTIONS WHILE PRESERVING PRIVACY. “

+KEY words:  INDIVIDUALS CONTROL, ENABLING TRUSTED

+ Data Integrity  prevent,

+Fake news
+Campaign disinformation
+Hacking database
+Hacking the voting software